 Conversely, if you’re outside taking a break, listen if your thought says “you should be working instead of wasting time” but don’t judge it.
 Just acknowledge it exists.

-- Full alertness
+- Experience full alertness

 A great to focus on the now is putting yourself in a state where you are awaiting for something important to happen.

-This is why, Tolle says, Jesus answered to the disciples who asked him how to live a good and peaceful life:
+This is why, Tolle says, Jesus answered the disciples who asked him how to live a good and peaceful life:

 Be like a servant waiting for the return of the master